dahln/starfield.js/README.md

   maxSpawnRadius: 500,               // Maximum spawn distance from origin });
 ```
-Use the [demo playground](https://annikav9.github.io/starfield.js) to experiment with the options.
+Use the [demo playground](https://annikav9.github.io/starfield.js) to experiment.

-If you need to change the options while the starfield is running, set them through `Starfield.config`:
+If you need to change the options while the star field is running, set them through `Starfield.config`:
 ```javascript
 Starfield.config.starColor = 'rgb(255, 99, 71)';
 ```
 > [!NOTE]
-> The `numStars` option cannot be changed after the starfield is started.
+> The `numStars` option cannot be changed after the star field is started.

 ## Manual mode
 If you don't want the origin to be bound to an element, you can use manual mode: